The Critical Density for Activated Random Walks is always less than 1: Inductive step: proof of Lemma

-\paragraph{The dependency we want to get rid of.} With~\reff{key-induction-bis}, the problem is now much simplified, because the variables~$(\calL'_{i})$ are independent, and for every~$i\in\N$, we have that~$1+\calL'_{2i}$ is distributed as~$1+\calL(C_0,\,j)$ which, by the induction hypothesis, dominates a geometric random variable with parameter~$q_0$.
+With~\reff{key-induction-bis}, the problem is now much simplified, because the variables~$(\calL'_{i})$ are independent, and for every~$i\in\N$, we have that~$1+\calL'_{2i}$ is distributed as~$1+\calL(C_0,\,j)$ which, by the induction hypothesis, dominates a geometric random variable with parameter~$q_0$.

 However, this sequence~$\calL'$ is not independent of~$\calN'$.
 Yet, this dependency can be controlled, and we show below that~$\calL'$ and~$\calN'$ are positively correlated.